GoodStuff-Fm/goodstuff/_smym/dave-rupert-can-podcasting-go-windows.md

   and figuring out the format for your podcast and sticking to it.
 mp3: https://media.transistor.fm/3254cda8.mp3
 image: "/uploads/smym-123.jpg"
-sponsor: ">     Gumroad helps people do more of what they love.
+sponsor: "Gumroad helps people do more of what they love.
 It's super simple e-commerce for all types of digital content creators, including podcasters, musicians, writers, teachers, and more!
 Over $168,000,000 has been earned by creators using the platform, used to pay for everything from coffee to a kid's college fund.
 Visit